tomtomcrypto/stlos/README.md

 ### EXRSRV.TF

-Once StakedTLOS & TelosEscrow are deployed and configured all that is left is to upgrade and configure the __exrsrv.tf__ contract on Telos Native that distributes the staking rewards.
+Once StakedTLOS & TelosEscrow are deployed and configured all that is left is to set and configure the [__exrsrv.tf__](https://github.com/telosnetwork/telos-distribute) contract on Telos Native that is responsible for distributing the staking rewards.

-The configuration can be done by calling the following actions:
+Staking can be configured using the following actions:

 - `setratio(uint64_t ratio_value)`
   -  The `ratio_value` is multiplied to the rewards sent to EVM, a ratio of 90 will for example decrease EVM rewards by 10%